 From mercury to microneedles: A brief history of contraceptive innovation

-Throughout history, women have sought to control their fertility.
+Throughout history, people have sought to manage their fertility.
 Some of the methods they used to prevent pregnancy were dangerous and ineffective.
 Others form the basis of modern contraceptive methods.